Find Affordable College Courses

 21 Yearly Graduations

 The 16th most popular school in the country for public health education and promotion majors who are seeking their master's degree is New Mexico State University - Main Campus.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,041 per year, while in-state graduate students, on average, pay $4,981 per year.
-For the 2020-2021 academic year, 21 master's degrees were handed out to public health education and promotion majors at NMSU Main Campus.
-Around 52% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+The average in-state tuition for full-time undergraduates is $6,283 per year, while in-state graduate students, on average, pay $5,181 per year.
+During the most recent year for which we have data, 21 people received their master's degree in public health education and promotion from NMSU Main Campus.
+About 81% of this group were women, and 49% were students from an underrepresented racial-ethnic group.

 #18